brissboss/Philosophers/README.md

 # Philosophers
-The Dinin Philosophers problem in C.
+The Dining Philosophers problem in C.

 ## How to use
 ![Compile with macos](https://badgen.net/badge/build/macOS/grey?icon=apple)